ABILiLab/AutoMATA/README.md

 # 7. loss_function: please input one of crossentropy, nllloss and focalloss
 # 8. optimizer_function: please input one of adam, rmsprop and sgd
 # 9. output_size: The number of labels.
 The range is [2, 7], 2 for binary classification, 4 for 4-class classification.
+# 10. random_seed: Keep the same random seed to ensure reproducibility.

 # About model parameters
 # User can change hidden_size_1 to fit the distribution of data, dropout_rate to prevent overfitting, etc.